-- Promote positive mental health through awareness, education and counselling
+- Promoting positive mental health through awareness, education and counselling

 - Involving families and communities in helping those who are unwell

-- Seek medical advice from practicing psychiatric physician in treatment and rehabilitation when necessary
+- Seeking medical advice from practicing psychiatric physician in treatment and rehabilitation when necessary

 - Providing regular follow up through visitation plans at the Centre, home, hospital, prison and through schools.

-- Provide training to different groups of people who work with vulnerable groups of children, youth and adults [Teachers, Nurses, Social Services and Callan Services]
+- Providing training to different groups of people who work with vulnerable groups of children, youth and adults [Teachers, Nurses, Social Services and Callan Services]

 Feature image: Callan Services Papua New Guinea website